-Active Participant - any person, who principal residence is in the State of Alaska, on whose behalf an Employer is required, under a collective bargaining agreement, Associate Agreement, or by operation of law, to make contributions into the Trust.
+Active Participant - any person, whose principal residence is in the State of Washington or other State covered by this Plan, on whose behalf an Employer is required, under a collective bargaining agreement, Associate Agreement, or by operation of law, to make contributions into the Trust.
 For purposes of determining whether an individual is eligible for a category of benefits, an Active Participant shall also include Participants, other than Retirees, who are maintaining coverage for the benefits by making self-payments.
-Whether a person's principal residence is in Alaska shall be determined by the Plan and may be based on a number of factors including the person's mailing address, where claims are incurred, where the person is working and whether the person is eligible for an Alaska Permanent Fund Dividend.
+Whether a person's principal residence is in Washington or other State covered by this Plan shall be determined by the Plan and may be based on a number of factors including the person's mailing address, where claims are incurred, and where the person is working.
 All non-Alaska residents shall be enrolled in the Trust's Plan for Washington Participants.